pagkly/Zed/Investopedia3/Modus Operandi.md

 Individuals also often behave in the same way that they have done before, exhibiting similar patterns throughout their lifetime.
 Studying individuals and their decisions over time can lead one to predict an individual or business's next move.

-For example, [Warren Buffett](https://www.investopedia.com/articles/01/071801.asp) has stuck to a similar [investing](https://www.investopedia.com/investing-4427685) pattern his whole life, which he has made well known through speaking engagements, interviews, and books he has written.
-If one were to study all of this material and eventually understand Buffett's investing M.O., they would be able to guess his investing moves in certain economic conditions and perhaps apply the same strategies to their own [portfolios](https://www.investopedia.com/terms/p/portfolio.asp).
+For example, [[Warren Buffett]](https://www.investopedia.com/articles/01/071801.asp) has stuck to a similar [[investing]](https://www.investopedia.com/investing-4427685) pattern his whole life, which he has made well known through speaking engagements, interviews, and books he has written.
+If one were to study all of this material and eventually understand Buffett's investing M.O., they would be able to guess his investing moves in certain economic conditions and perhaps apply the same strategies to their own [[portfolios]](https://www.investopedia.com/terms/p/portfolio.asp).

 M.O., however, is most often attributed to criminals and crime syndicates and used to stop crime.
 Investigators, the FBI, and police organizations can utilize patterns in preventing crime and apprehending those that have or seek to commit it.